kubewarden/kubewarden.io/content/blog/2022/04/securing-kubewarden-policies.md

 ## Recap

-Using `cosign`, `kwctl verify`, and  `kwctl inspect`, we can sign our authored policies.
-And using `kwctl pull` and `kwctl run` we can test policies locally, plus now verify their signatures too.
+Using `cosign sign` we can sign our authored policies.
+With `kwctl verify`, we can verify them, and with  `kwctl inspect` (and other tools such as `crane manifest`), we can inspect the signatures.
+We can keep using `kwctl pull` and `kwctl run` to test policies locally as in the past, plus now verify their signatures too.
 Once we are satisfied, [we can deploy Kubewarden PolicyServers so they enforce those signatures](TODO link to doc page on verification).
 And if we want, the same verification config format can be used for `kwctl` and the cluster stack.

 This way we are sure that the policies come from their stated authors, and have